-The Capital One Venture Rewards credit card is a solid choice for its healthy everyday earning potential, valuable sign-up bonus and hassle-free redemptions.
+The Capital One® Venture® Rewards Credit Card is a solid choice for its healthy everyday earning potential, big sign-up bonus and hassle-free redemptions.
 It's part of Capital One's flexible and valuable Venture Rewards program.

 There’s no need to keep track of quarterly promotions or special bonus categories.
-Every dollar you spend on the card earns 2 miles, not just one mile or even 1.5 miles, which you earn for everyday spending with most other cards.
-You’ll also receive a generous 40,000 miles sign-up bonus after spending $3,000 within the first 3 months.
-At one cent per mile in redemption value, that’s $400 in travel.
+Every dollar you spend on the card earns 2 miles, not just 1 mile or even 1.5 miles, which you get for everyday spending with most other cards.
+You’ll also receive a generous 50,000-mile sign-up bonus after spending $3,000 within the first 3 months.
+At one cent per mile in redemption value, that’s $500 in travel.

 Redeeming your miles is easy as well.
 You can use miles to get statement credits for past travel purchases, or you can redeem miles for future travel via the Capital One Rewards Center.
 That means you can buy any travel you want from any vendor and pay for it with your Venture miles.
 You don't have to worry about blackout dates or limited award space.
-While the card comes with a $2 annual fee, it’s waived for the first year.
+While the card comes with a $95 annual fee, it’s waived for the first year.

 Bonuses and Benefits

 Knowing what benefits come with a credit card can help you decide if it’s a good fit for you.
-Here we cover the bonuses and perks that the Venture® Rewards Credit Card offers and the value of the Capital One Venture® Rewards miles you earn.
+Here we cover the bonuses and perks that the Capital One® Venture® Rewards Credit Card Venture Rewards credit card offers and the value of the Capital One Venture Rewards miles you earn.

-Get a jump start accumulating miles for your next travel purchase with a 40,000 miles sign-up bonus after you spend $3,000 on the card within the first 3 months.
-That’s $400 worth of travel you can use right away.
-You’ll receive two miles for every dollar spent, so your $3,000 in purchases will earn an additional 6,000 miles, for a total value of $460 when redeemed for travel.
+Get a jump start accumulating miles for your next travel purchase with a 50,000-mile sign-up bonus after you spend $3,000 on the card within the first 3 months.
+That’s $500 worth of travel you can use right away.
+You’ll receive 2 miles for every dollar spent, so your $3,000 in purchases will earn an additional 6,000 miles, for a total value of $560 when redeemed for travel.